lit/lit/packages/labs/eleventy-plugin-lit/README.md

 ### Register plugin

-Edit your `.eleventy.cjs` config file to register the Lit plugin:
+Edit your `.eleventy.js` config file to register the Lit plugin:

 <!-- prettier-ignore-start -->
 ```js